familyfriendlymikey/mpv-cut/README.md

 Once you are done generating the cut list, simply open the `cut_list.txt` file, substitute the proxy file name for the original file name, and run `make_cuts` on it.

+### Why Is Lossless Cutting Called "Copy"?

+This refers to ffmpeg's `-copy` flag which copies the input stream instead of re-encoding it, meaning that the cut will process extremely quickly and the resulting video will retain 100% of the original quality.
+The main drawback is that the cut may have some extra video at the beginning and end, and as a result of that there may be some slightly wonky behavior with video players and editors.